a2hill/quartz-recipes/content/Chicken Stew.md

 ---
 # Description
 This Chicken Stew has juicy chicken in a savory broth with a perfect blend of seasonings, potatoes, and vegetables.
 It's easy to make on the stove top and is full of homemade flavor!

+Could be good as a pot pie filling

 ---